 - SMACNA Standards: The Sheet Metal and Air Conditioning Contractors’ National Association (SMACNA) publishes comprehensive standards for HVAC duct construction, covering materials, fabrication techniques, and installation practices.
 These standards are widely recognized and followed in the industry.

-- ASHRAE Standards: The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) also publishes standards related to HVAC systems, including standards for indoor air quality and energy efficiency
+- ASHRAE Standards: The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) also publishes standards related to HVAC systems, including standards for indoor air quality and energy efficiency

 - Local Building Codes: Fabricated ductwork must also comply with local building codes, which may have specific requirements for materials, fire resistance, and installation.